-An intensive study of a selected topic in advanced astronomy.
-May be repeated with new subject matter for additional credit.
+An intensive study in advanced astronomy, topic to be announced in the class schedule.
+Maximum credit six units applicable on a master's degree.

 210. Binary Stars (3)

 Prerequisite: Astronomy 112B.

 An intensive study of visual, spectroscopic, and eclipsing binaries, including the determination of orbits.
 220. Galactic and Extragalactic Structure (3) Prerequisite: Astronomy 112B.